On this page

-Joint pain and swelling can affect any joint in the body, and is often accompanied by stiffness, aches and a feeling of heat or warmth.
+The symptoms of joint pain and swelling can vary from person to person, and depend on which joints are affected.
+The pain and swelling is often accompanied by stiffness, aches and a feeling of heat or warmth.

 Acute joint pain usually comes on quickly and lasts a short while.
 Some frequent causes of acute joint pain include: